Lasting Legacy of Walter Payton: A Look at the Influence on History

 2019: Named to the NFL 100th Anniversary All-Time Team

-In 2019, Walter Payton was named to the NFL 100th Anniversary All-Time Team, further cementing his legacy as an all-time great.
+In 2019, Walter Payton was named to the NFL 100th Anniversary All-Time Team, further cementing his legacy as one of the greatest football players of all time.

 2019: Statue Dedicated at Soldier Field